Considering a vacation in South Africa? These 10 reasons to go will get you to click the confirm button!

 6. Discover the history of South Africa

-7. Enjoy the perfect South Africa weather
+7. Enjoy the perfect South African weather

 8. Explore the best beaches in South Africa

 With warm weather year-round, you’re going to want to arrange a trip to the beach while you’re in South Africa.
 There are some great contenders for the best beaches in South Africa, and among them is Mossel Bay.
 With smooth white sand, it’s an idyllic spot, and there are some unique tree house rentals nearby, perfect for making your stay in the area even more memorable.
-Both Cape Town’s Camps Bay, and North Beach in Durban are incredible places to go, especially as you’ll be able to enjoy both of these great cities at the same time.
+Both Cape Town’s Camps Bay and North Beach in Durban, KwaZulu-Natal, are incredible places to go, especially as you’ll be able to enjoy both of these great cities at the same time.
 Nahoon in East London is idyllic.
 Perfect for all types of beachgoers, you can swim, surf, and relax to your heart’s content here.

 9. Perfect if you’re looking for affordable travel